 The Associated Press quoted U.S. officials as saying Deputy Secretary of State William Burns began leading the secret meetings with Iranian officials in March, using Oman and other locations as venues.
 It said the talks intensified after Iranian President Rouhani took office in August.

-President Obama's Republican critics in Congress say the nuclear deal rewards Iran without forcing it to dismantle facilities that could be used for the development of nuclear weapons.
+President Obama's Republican critics in Congress criticized the nuclear deal, saying it rewards Iran without forcing the nation to dismantle facilities that could be used for nuclear weapons.

 Some Republican Senators said Congress may adopt tougher sanctions in six months if Iran does not abide by the terms of the Geneva deal.